Below is a list of selected projects that illustrate a wide range of Clemson University collaborations already underway in the Caribbean Region.

 Professor Arelis Moore de Peralta in the Department of Languages and the Department of Youth, Family, and Community Studies is working in the Dominican Republic doing community development and public health incorporating student study abroad.

-Professor Mark Small in the Department of Youth, Family, and Community Studies, Professor Jennifer Ogle in the Department of Civil Engineering, and Professor Cameron Bushnell in the Department of English are engaged in community development involving civil engineering and fisheries management in Dominica.
+Professors Mark Small in the Department of Youth, Family, and Community Studies, Jennifer Ogle in the Department of Civil Engineering, and Cameron Bushnell in the Department of English are engaged in community development involving civil engineering and fisheries management in Dominica.

 Professor Brenda Vander Mey in the Department of Sociology, Anthropology, and Criminal Justice is working in Dominica promoting informed environmental stewardship, formal and informal learning, youth empowerment and leadership, service-learning, and community strengthening.